Rock Radio Scrapbook

 CKFH was a breeding ground for many great radio talents who would go on to success elsewhere.
 Morning man Don Daynard went on to become a legend at CKFM and CHFI.
 Tom Fulton's CKFH career preceded a 20-year run at CJRT-FM.
 Keith Hampshire went from CKFH to a career as a recording artist and later became one of Canada's top commercial voice talents.

 Another example was Chuck McCoy.
-After his stay at CKFH, McCoy went to the high-profile evening shift at CHUM and now is in radio management with Rogers Communications.
-"The Chucker" was one of the early stars of CHUM's Drake format.
+After his stay at CKFH, McCoy went to the high-profile evening shift at CHUM and later went into radio management at Rogers Communications.
+"The Chuckerwas one of the early stars of CHUM's Drake format.

 Chuck McCoy can be heard here.